bohdan1504/bohdan1504/README.md

 - 👀 I’m interested in transitioning to SWE and becoming a Java developer
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking forward to develop my favourite childhood game - Snake
-- 📫 You can read me via email or LinkedIn
+- 📫 You can reach me via email or LinkedIn

 <!---
 bohdan1504/bohdan1504 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.